 Two sets of line × tester hybrids and their parental lines were involved in this study.
-Set I consisted of eight maintainers (B-lines), hereafter referred to as 'lines', and nine restorers (R-lines), hereafter referred to as 'testers' (Table 1), and 72 line × tester hybrids.
-Set II consisted of 16 B-lines and 12 R-lines (Table 2), and 192 line × tester hybrids.
-International Crops Research Institute for the Semi-Arid Tropics (ICRISAT) had developed more than 100 male-sterile lines (A-lines) and their maintainers (B-lines), which had been evaluated for agronomic traits and screened for grain Fe and Zn densities.
+Set I consisted of eight maintainer lines (B-lines), hereafter referred to as "lines," nine restorer lines (R-lines), hereafter referred to as "testers" (Table 1), and 72 line × tester hybrids.
+Set II consisted of 16 B-lines and 12 R-lines (Table 2) and 192 line × tester hybrids.
+International Crops Research Institute for the Semi-Arid Tropics (ICRISAT) had developed more than 100 male-sterile lines and their B-lines, which had been evaluated for agronomic traits and screened for grain Fe and Zn densities.
 ICRISAT had also developed more than 1700 R-lines (including sister lines of several R-lines), of which about 100 in active collection had been evaluated for agronomic traits.
 Some of these R-lines had also been screened for grain Fe and Zn densities.
-Based on medium maturity (75-80 days) and a wide range for grain Fe and Zn densities, B-lines and R-lines were selected for use as lines and testers in both sets of trials.
-These parental lines of diverse parentage represent large variability for grain Fe (34 to 102 mg kg-1) and Zn (34 to 84 mg kg-1) densities as well as for several agronomic traits, such as plant height, tillering, panicle size, and 1000-grain weight.
-Hybrids of set I were produced during the 2008 summer season, and set II hybrids during the 2009 summer season.
+Based on medium maturity (75-80 d) and a wide range for grain Fe and Zn densities, B-lines and R-lines were selected for use as lines and testers in both sets of trials.
+These parental lines of diverse parentage represent large variability for grain Fe (34 to 102 mg kg-1) and Zn (34 to 84 mg kg-1) densities as well as for several agronomic traits, such as plant height, tillering, panicle size, and 1000grain weight.
+Hybrids of set I were produced during the 2008 summer season and set II hybrids were produced during the 2009 summer season.